Yesterday we happened to have on our local news coming out of one of the TV stations in Seattle here a little five-minute segment on oyster larvae.

 We can't rule that out.

-So it would be as though you would go to an actual river or a stream and you would see that the uh riverbed is um covered with a certain kind of rock of a yellow color.
+So it would be as though you would go to an actual river or a stream and you would see that the riverbed is covered with a certain kind of rock of a yellow color.

 But that does not rule out the fact that the yellow rocks are turning pink.

-And the toy was a uh spiragraph, and it was one of the really the first large-scale uh wasn't the first, but it was one of the first in that first wave of large scale plastic uh of a particular kind, uh toys that came out uh for a mass consumer market.
+And it was one of the really the first large-scale wasn't the first, but it was one of the first in that first wave of large-scale plastic of a particular kind toys that came out for a mass consumer market.

-And now if you've never seen one, they're really intriguing little devices, but you would soon tire of them.
+And now, if you've never seen one, they're really intriguing little devices, but you would soon tire of them.

-But basically what you do is you put a sheet of paper on a table and then you lay this plastic toy on top of it.
+But basically, what you do is you put a sheet of paper on a table and then you lay this plastic toy on top of it.

 The plastic toy is merely a series of circles that have gears, teeth notched into their outer edges and inner edges and some eccentricities within the circles themselves that allow you to insert a pen or a pencil into one of a number of holes.

-And in fact as the lines cross each other repeatedly you get areas where your ink darkens perceptively until pretty soon you can't tell that there's an individual line there.
+And in fact, as the lines cross each other repeatedly, you get areas where your ink darkens perceptively until pretty soon you can't tell that there's an individual line there.

-Now the point though is uh for our purposes, if we imagine that those individual lines are in fact energy in the uh vibration of the universe kind of uh view in the uh twenty-two trillion times a second uh creation and redestruction or in destruction and recreation of the of the universe, then those little lines, they become energy lines and as you see they would uh zing around and and uh cross each other and collide and so on.
+Now, the point, though, is for our purposes, if we imagine that those individual lines are in fact energy in the vibration of the universe kind of view, in the 22 trillion times a second creation and redestruction or destruction and recreation of the universe, then those little lines become energy lines.

 And this is how atoms are actually created.